pedroalbanese/brotli/README.md

   -h    print this help message
   -k    keep original files unchanged
   -s string
-        use provided suffix on compressed files (default "brotli")
+        use provided suffix on compressed files (default "br")

 With no FILE, or when FILE is -, read standard input.</pre>